neondatabase-labs/pgpi/README.md

 > [localtest.me](https://github.com/localtest-dot-me/localtest-dot-me.github.com) is a helpful free service where both the root and every possible subdomain — `localtest.me`, `*.localtest.me`, `*.*.localtest.me`, etc. — resolve to your local machine, `127.0.0.1`.

-In the example, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech.localtest.me` is just an alias for your local machine, where `pgpi` is running.
-But `pgpi` then turns that hostname back into the real hostname, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech`, for the onward connection.
+In the example, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech.localtest.me` is just an alias for your local machine, where `pgpi` is running. `pgpi` then turns that hostname back into the real hostname, `ep-crimson-sound-a8nnh11s.eastus2.azure.neon.tech`, for the onward connection.

-Alternatively, you can:
+It’s also possible to:

 * Configure `pgpi` to strip a different domain suffix using the option `--delete-host-suffix .abc.xyz`.